texstudio-org/texstudio/utilities/manual/usermanual_en.md

-## Style Sheets {#STYLESHEETS}
+## Style Sheets

 Qt supports modifying the appearance of an application using [style sheets](http://doc.qt.io/qt-5/stylesheet-syntax.html).
 You may use this to adapt the GUI of the main window by placing a file `stylesheet.qss` into the settings directory.
 The file is read at program startup.